 - Surveys and NPS: Although surveys and Net Promoter Scoring (NPS) can take place online, most professionals are swamped with such invitations, and just don’t have time for them.
 This even more the case for busy executives, who rarely if ever participate.
 And, again, such surveys focus on product feature and usage feedback, and are simply not designed to engage customers on their other business areas, process bottlenecks and strategic discussions held in customer advisory board meetings that can lead to material insights and actions by the hosting company.

 The current pandemic has forced many companies to withdraw from various traditional customer engagement mediums, and focus client discussions in virtual customer advisory board meetings.
 Here, vendors can offer breakout discussions, polling, roadmap voting and team problem solving to address strategic imperatives.
 In addition, customers can discuss and learn from each other how to navigate their way through today’s challenges – which they will want to continue whether or not the pandemic ever ends.
-Join our upcoming webinar featuring Forcepoint all about how to effectively engage CAB members and run virtual CAB meetings.
+Watch our webinar on deman featuring Forcepoint all about how to effectively engage CAB members and run virtual CAB meetings.

 Ignite Advisory Group is the leading global authority on Customer Advisory Boards.
 Ignite’s proven methodology for managing and evolving Customer Advisory Boards includes a 4-stage process, encompassing 48 deliverables and measured by 20 metrics to deliver a clear ROI.
 To learn more about how your company can benefit from Ignite’s CAB methodology and process, contact us today.